anngroong/podcasts/content/guest/apapyan.md

 #guest_group = "wir"
 +++

-Artur Papyan is a journalist, blogger, and IT and Media Consultant specializing in cybersecurity.
+Artur Papyan is a malware researcher, digital security consultant, co-founder of [CyberHub](https://cyberhub.am) and director of the [Media DIversity Institute](https://mdi.am).